mohitpai/journey-optimizer.en/help/using/code-based/create-code-based.md

 >title="Preview your code-based experience"
 >abstract="Get a simulation of what your code-based experience will look like."

 To display a preview of your modified code-based experience, follow the steps below.
+Detailed information on how to select test profiles and preview your content is available in the  [Preview and test your content page](../content-management/preview-test.md).

 >[!CAUTION]
 >